 The lot owners then appealed to the High Court to determine whether or not the adjudicator had erred in her original decision, and to consider the test the adjudicator applied to reach her conclusion.

-The High Court unanimously held the appeal.
-That is, they found in favour of the other lot owners.
-It found that the adjudicator had taken the wrong approach in resolving the dispute.
+The High Court found in favour of the other lot owners and decided that the adjudicator had taken the wrong approach in resolving the dispute.
 They stated that the adjudicator’s task under the BCCM Act was not to decide whether “the outcome of the vote … achieved a reasonable balancing of competing considerations, but whether the opposition to the proposal was unreasonable”.
-The High Court held that a lot owner would not act unreasonably in declining to enhance another lot owner’s interest, where that enhancement would cause detriment to the interests of the voting lot owner.
-Ultimately, Mr Albrecht was denied the right to exclusively use the airspace and was subsequently ordered to pay the Appellants’ costs.

 Some of the specific reasons outlined by the High Court included: